 Working out a scheme was not the end of it, it just meant users of your app can type in Tamil and read their own creations.

 For users to share the content with someone else required a commonly agreed character-mapping scheme, called an encoding standard in industry parlance.
 This proved tricky.
 Each developer of Tamil fonts and applications had painstakingly built their system, so rightfully each of them felt their encoding scheme is superior.
 At one point Tamil had half-a-dozen popular schemes with Murasu Anjal itself supporting at least 3 of them for many years.
-Getting to collaborate with other schemes meant you had to be an ace negotiator, a skill that I have seen in close quarters demonstrated by Muthu at multiple occasions with repeatable brilliance.
+Getting to collaborate with other schemes meant you had to be an ace negotiator, a skill that I have seen in close quarters demonstrated by Muthu on multiple occasions with repeatable brilliance.
 Finally, you needed to be an evangelist as well.
-In those days there was no social media, even world wide web was not common, so you had to get the word out on your own about your application.
+In those days there were no social media, even the world wide web was not common, so you had to get the word out on your own about your application.
 Murasu Anjal did all the above and did each of them exceedingly well, which is evident from its longevity.

 Today, modern platforms like Windows 8 have native support for Uniscribe, Apple iOS & Mac OS have AAT (Apple Advanced Typography), Linux and Android have variants of PANGO or Harfbuzz in their modern versions.
-Each of these platforms bring out-of-box support for complex text rendering for hundreds of languages including Tamil.
+Each of these platforms brings out-of-box support for complex text rendering for hundreds of languages including Tamil.
 Thanks to the Unicode standard which has unified the way each language is represented in digital media.
 As of version 7, Unicode supports over 122 scripts.
-Murasu Anjal was a pioneer in supporting the Unicode standard for Tamil language nearly two decades back.
+Murasu Anjal was a pioneer in supporting the Unicode standard for the Tamil language nearly two decades back.

-Today Murasu Anjal and Muthu Nedumaran have expanded far and wide from the starting with Tamil.
-You have the technology embedded in almost any modern device you may have, whether it is a HTC phone, iPhone, iPad or Mac OS.
+Today Murasu Anjal and Muthu Nedumaran have expanded far and wide from starting with Tamil.
+You have the technology embedded in almost any modern device you may have, whether it is an HTC phone, iPhone, iPad or Mac OS.
 Sister products to Sellinam support more than a dozen Asian scripts including Devanagari, Khmer and Burmese.